top of page

 Ethical Marketing Principles That I Use To Avoid Burnout

 I'm re-sharing this series of social media posts here to give you a flavour of how I approach content creation, both for my own business branding and for my clients.
-It's ethical, respectful, and uses 'I don't chase, I attract' as a motto.
+It's ethical, respectful, and uses 'I don't chase, I attract' as a key ethos.

-Just as with other aspects of life (anyone heard this endlessly repeated in dating advice?!) this energy feels so much more comfortable and rewarding than the old-school hustle culture where you have to push, push, push.
+Just as in other aspects of life, this energy feels so much more comfortable and rewarding than the old-school hustle culture where you have to push, push, push.
 If this sounds like something you'd like to learn more about, read on:

 If you find self-promotion challenging, it doesn't mean you're not cut out for business, it means that you're a sensitive, self-aware human being!
 You're aware of being 'too much' or 'too pushy' - which absolutely is a thing, whatever any of the boldest influencers tell you!
 The caveat is that it's too much 'for some people'.
 If you don't like brash self-promotion, you'll attract clients who don't like being brashly promoted to...